 The broad applicability of our drug discovery technology and the clinical successes of the drugs in our pipeline continue to create new partnering opportunities.
 Since January 2012, we have initiated six new partnerships that involve antisense drugs for the treatment of neurological diseases or cancer, including four strategic alliances with Biogen Idec to discover and develop antisense drugs for the treatment of neurologic diseases, a strategic alliance with AstraZeneca to discover and develop antisense drugs to treat cancer and a strategic alliance with Roche to discover and develop antisense drugs to treat Huntington's disease.
 We have received more than \$230 million in upfront payments and have the potential to earn nearly \$6 billion in future milestone payments and licensing fees from these partnerships.
-In addition, we have the potential to earn nearly \$3 billion in future milestone payments and licensing fees from our other partnered programs.
-We also have the potential to share in the future commercial success of our inventions and drugs resulting from our partnerships through earn out, profit sharing, or royalty arrangements.
+In addition, we have the potential to earn nearly \$3 billion in future milestone payments and drugs resulting from our partnerships through earn out, profit sharing, or royalty arrangements.
 Since 2007, our partnerships have generated an aggregate of more than \$1.2 billion in payments from upfront and licensing fees, equity purchase payments, milestone payments and research and development funding.

 As an innovator in RNA-targeting drug discovery and development, we design and execute our patent strategy to provide us with extensive protection for our drugs and our technology.
 With our ongoing research and development, we continue to add to our substantial patent estate.
 Our patents not only protect our key assets-our technology and our drugs-they also form the basis for lucrative licensing and partnering arrangements.
-To date, we have generated more than \$410 million from our intellectual property sale and licensing program that helps support our internal drug discovery and development programs.
+To date, we have generated nearly \$420 million from our intellectual property sale and licensing program that helps support our internal drug discovery and development programs.